Explore Big Ideas

 Big ideas are tied to an essential part of being human: making meaning out of our existence, experiences, and the world.
 When we devote time to learn about, ponder and engage big ideas we equip ourselves to find our purpose, understand our true selves, and live more fully.

-Meaning-making is as natural and automatic to being human as breathing is Just as human beings breathe most of the time without thinking, so we (as human beings) make meaning without knowing we are doing it.
-And, like breathing, when we slow down and are intentional and reflective while making meaning, we get better at it.
+Meaning-making is as natural and automatic to being human as breathing is.
+Just as most of us breathe without a second thought, we also make meaning without knowing we are doing it.
+And, like breathing, when we slow down and become intentional and reflective while making meaning, we get better at it.

 Alice Walker - The Color Purple